kyma-project/telemetry-manager/docs/user/02-logs.md

 An output is a data destination configured by a [Fluent Bit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
 The LogPipeline supports the following output types:

 - **http**, which sends the data to the specified HTTP destination.
 The output is designed to integrate with a [Fluentd HTTP Input](https://docs.fluentd.org/input/http), which opens up a huge ecosystem of integration possibilities.
-- **grafana-loki**, which sends the data to the Kyma-internal Loki instance.
-  >**NOTE:** This output is considered legacy and is only provided for backward compatibility with the [deprecated](https://github.com/kyma-project/kyma/releases/tag/2.9.0) in-cluster Loki instance.
-It might not be compatible with the latest Loki versions.
-For integration with a custom Loki installation, use the `custom` output with the name `loki` instead.
-See also [Installing a custom Loki stack in Kyma](https://github.com/kyma-project/examples/tree/main/loki).
 - **custom**, which supports the configuration of any destination in the Fluent Bit configuration syntax.
   >**CAUTION:** If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).